 Homeownership can be broken into different categories as well.
-Are you looking at new homeowners or long-time homeowners?
+Are you looking at new homeowners or longtime homeowners?
 How much space does this person have inside and outside of their home, and what are they planning to do with it?

-Geography plays a huge role in the types of products that a person is likely to buy, with a small exception being the tech industry; some regions may purchase less tech than others, but overall, it’s a universal industry.
+Geography plays a huge role in the types of products that a person is likely to buy, with a small exception being the tech industry.
+Some regions may purchase less tech than others, but overall, it’s a universal industry.
 Geography can be divided by things like rural and metropolitan areas, cultural distinctions between different locations, and even the supply/demand of certain products (particularly in agriculture).

 Even more impressive in geography is how it limits or creates specific industries.
-As a simple example, jet skis are going to sell much better in Florida than they will in Arizona.
+As a simple example, jet skis are going to sell much better in Florida than in Arizona.
 But other cases are less obvious, though equally important.
-Transportation, environment, weather, and population will all vary by locale, which can significantly impact your marketing strategies.
+Transportation, environment, weather, and population will vary by locale, which can significantly impact your marketing strategies.

 Last but not least, there’s income.
 Income will be a deciding factor in who purchases your product and who doesn’t.
 Specifically, you’ll want to look at your customers’ net income or disposable income.
 This is the amount of money they have leftover after they’ve paid all of their bills.